Lancashire Aircraft Corporation: Eric Rylands Ltd.

-During 1951-52 LAC replaced their heavy-lift, long range Halifaxes and Haltons with Avro Yorks, all from BOAC, acquiring their entire fleet of around 25 examples.
-In 1952 LAC bought Skytravel Ltd, a small company that operated from Speke and Squires Gate during 1946–47.
-Most of their fleet was auctioned on 9 December 1947 and LAC had acquired two Consuls, a De Havilland DH.86 Express and a Miles Aerovan from them.
+During 1951-52 LAC replaced its Halifaxes and Haltons with Avro Yorks, acquiring the entire BOAC fleet of approximately 25 examples.
+In 1952 LAC bought Skytravel Ltd., a small company that had operated from Speke and Squires Gate in 1946–47.
+Most of the fleet was auctioned and LAC acquired two Consuls, a de Havilland DH.86 Express and a Miles Aerovan.